A characterization of the alpha-connections on the statistical manifold of multivariate normal distributions: Introduction

 where $\levi$ is the Levi-Civita connection of the Riemannian metric $g^F$.
 The metric $g^F$ is called the \textit{Fisher metric} and the torsion-free affine connection $\aca$ is called the \textit{Amari-Chentsov $\alpha$-connection}.
 In particular we call $\aca$ with $\alpha =1$ (resp. $\alpha = -1$) the \textit{Amari-Chentsov connection} (resp. \textit{Amari-Chentsov conjugate connection}), i.e., $X g^F(Y, Z) = g^F (\ac_X Y, Z) + g(Y, \acc_X Z)$ holds, and abbreviate it as $\ac$ (resp. $\acc$).
 The cubic form $C^A$ is called the \textit{Amari-Chentsov cubic form}.
 Then a quartet $(\N, g^F, \ac, \acc)$ becomes a statistical manifold, see section \ref{sc:Pre} for a precise definition of statistical manifolds.
 We sometimes abbreviate $\acc$ in the definition of a statistical manifold, i.e., a statistical manifold is denoted by $(\N, g^F, \ac)$, because $\acc$ is determined from the conjugate relation.
 Note that $\aca$ and $\nabla^{A(-\alpha)}$ are conjugate each other for any $\alpha \in \R$.

 In fact if we replace the probability density function in \eqref{eq:p} by other density function, then we obtain an another statistical manifold modeled on the distribution.
-An important feature of the probability density function of $n$-variate normal distribution in \eqref{eq:p} is that it is an \textit{exponential family} and thus the curvatures of $\ac$ and $\acc$ are both flat, i.e., $(\N, g^F, \ac, \acc)$ admits the \textit{dually flat structure}, and it is important in information geometry, see \cite{AN}.
+An important feature of the probability density function of $n$-variate normal distribution in \eqref{eq:p} is that it is an \textit{exponential family} and thus both $\ac$ and $\acc$ are flat and torsion free, i.e., $(\N, g^F, \ac, \acc)$ admits the \textit{dually flat structure}, and it is important in information geometry, see \cite{AN}.
 Note that the explicit form of the Fisher metric and the Amari-Chentsov $\alpha$-connection of elliptic distributions, which are generalizations of multivariate normal distributions, was computed in \cite{Mit}.

 Recently, in \cite{FH2} it has shown that the statistical manifold $(\N, g^F, \ac)$ for $n=1$, i.e., in case of the normal distribution, admits a solvable Lie group structure: The manifold $\N$ admits a solvable Lie group structure, and $g^F$ and $\ac$ are a left-invariant metric and a left-invariant connection on $\mathcal N$, respectively.
 Therefore notion of \textit{statistical Lie groups} has been naturally introduced, see Definition \ref{def:Liegroup}.
 It is evident that for the solvable Lie group with the Fisher metric $(\N, g^F)$, an affine connection $\nabla$ such that $(\N, g^F, \nabla)$ becomes a statistical Lie group is not unique.
-In fact it is easy to give many such examples, since left-invariant connections are determined at one point and the statistical structure condition is easily satisfied.
-So a fundamental problem is that how to characterize the Amari-Chentsov $\alpha$-connection $\aca$ on $(\N, g^F)$.
-An answer for $(\N, g^F)$ for $n=1$ was given in \cite{FH2} by the \textit{conjugate symmetry}, i.e., if $R = R^*$ holds, where $R$ and $R^*$ are respectively curvatures of $\nabla$ and $\nabla^*$, then $\nabla$ has to be $\aca$ for some $\alpha \in \mathbb{R}$.
+In fact it is easy to give many such examples, since left-invariant connections are determined at one point and the statistical structure condition is easily satisfied, see \cite{IO} for general construction about homogeneous statistical manifolds. {So a fundamental problem is how to characterize the Amari-Chentsov $\alpha$-connection $\aca$ on $(\N, g^F)$.} An answer for $(\N, g^F)$ for $n=1$ was given in \cite{FH2} by the \textit{conjugate symmetry}, i.e., if $R = R^*$ holds, where $R$ and $R^*$ are respectively curvatures of $\nabla$ and $\nabla^*$, then $\nabla$ has to be $\aca$ for some $\alpha \in \mathbb{R}$.
 Note that $(\N, g^F, \aca)$ clearly satisfies the conjugate symmetry condition, and notion of the conjugate symmetry was first defined in \cite{Lau}.